scaffold-eth/create-eth-extensions/README.md

 ### Frontend Verification

 To verify a message on the frontend, the `useVerifyTypedData` hook from the `wagmi` library is used.
+For more details, refer to the `/app/eip-712/page.tsx` file.

 ### Backend Verification

 For backend verification, the `recoverTypedDataAddress` function from the `viem` library is used.
+For more details, refer to the `/app/api/verify/route.ts` file.